-Please specify geographic areas where this oc ecurs: State provides guaranteed eligibility of D/PCCM enrollees under the State plan. months (maximum of 6 months permitted) for
+Please specify geographic areas where this occurs:

+The State provides guaranteed eligibility of months (maximum of 6 months permitted) for MCO/PCCM enrollees under the State plan. •

 The State allows otherwise mandated beneficiaries to request exemption from enrollment in an MCO/PIHP/PAHP/PCCM.